Contact us | About us

 We quote a final, fixed, all-in price.
 We do not hike up disbursements costs, nor charge you non-existent disbursements costs like “file opening fees” or “settlement attendance fees”.
 The disbursements we charge are real, at-costs price we pay for ordering all required certificates and/or the price we pay for outside agency to do required stamping.

-Therefore, for a standard sale conveyance of a house in Sydney or NSW, the final price you end up paying should be about $1,150 all-in (if disbursements at costs are more than $250, we’ll let you know before we proceed);
+Therefore, for a standard sale conveyance of a house in Sydney or NSW, the final price you end up paying should be about $1,150 all-in (if disbursements at costs are more than $270, we’ll let you know before we proceed) and the final price you pay for a standard purchase conveyance of a house in Sydney or NSW is $1,050 fixed.

 For standard sale and purchase of business, like a restaurant or shop on a street, we charge a fixed $1400 (incl GST and disbursements).
 This includes acting on the leases, be it surrender of lease, new lease or assignment of lease.